 Wait, what?
 Where are DeWalt tools made?

 Select Stanley Black and Decker products often state “Made in USA with global materials” on the box.
 That wording is the easiest way to pick Stanley Black and Decker-owned brands out of a lineup.
 The “with global materials” is in smaller print so you won’t notice it, of course.
 That’s a weasely way of saying “Assembled in USA of foreign and domestic components,” but it seems to work.
-My Stanley toolbox was “Made in USA with global materials” in Sedalia, Missouri, a small town about 90 minutes west of Kansas City.
+My Stanley toolbox was “Made in USA with global materials” in Sedalia, Missouri, a small town about 90 minutes east of Kansas City.

 It would be nice if we could make the parts in the United States too, but that’s a longer road.
 There are trade-offs to making it all here too.
 It’s also important to note not all DeWalt tools are assembled in the United States.
 Only select tools are, and many of them are hand tools.